 Myles Getlan’s practice focuses on international trade and investment disputes and import/export compliance and enforcement matters.
 Mr. Getlan has significant experience litigating antidumping, countervailing duty, and safeguard disputes before US and foreign administrative agencies, US courts, and dispute settlement panels convened under the World Trade Organization (WTO) and other trade agreements.
-In both trade regulation and litigation, Mr. Getlan has represented foreign governments, trade associations, and multinational corporations in a variety of industries, including agriculture, consumer products, metals, energy, chemicals, pharmaceuticals, electronics, and wood products.
+In both trade regulation and litigation, Mr. Getlan has represented multinational corporations and trade associations in a variety of industries, including agriculture, consumer products, metals, energy, chemicals, pharmaceuticals, electronics, and wood products.

 Mr. Getlan also advises clients in customs, export controls and economic sanctions matters.
 Mr. Getlan assists clients with the development and implementation of compliance programs, import and export audits, disclosures, and government investigations.